Are North Dakota Records Public?

 How to Remove Names From Public Search Records?

-Normally it is impossible to remove a name from a public record completely.
-However, the state of North Dakota allows for some records to be sealed or expunged from the record.
+Often, people would want their names to be removed from Public Search Records.
+Even though the North Dakota Public Records Act permits public members to inspect or copy some Public Records, it is usually impossible to remove a name from a public record completely.
+Nevertheless, the state of North Dakota allows for some records to be sealed or expunged from the record.
 The process of sealing the record will be different depending on the record.
 For instance, the process to expunge a criminal record will be different from sealing a civil case record.
 The North Dakota State Court supplies a research guide that explains the court process of expunging a record.

 What is the Best Public Records Search Database?

 Choosing the best public record search database will be determined by the type of record in question.
-Generally, the best public record search database will be the one maintained by the government agency or its appointed custodians.
-A lot of government agencies in North Dakota maintain online databases where public records can be viewed or purchased.
+Generally, the best public record search database will be the one maintained by State Government Agencies or its appointed custodians.
+A lot of government agencies in North Dakota maintain online databases where public records can be viewed or purchased in keeping with the North Dakota Public Records Act.
 In North Dakota, Cass County maintains an inmate roster on the county website.
 This is the best public search database where inmate information can be viewed for free.
 Likewise, Burleigh County has a property detail database where information on properties in the county can be searched and viewed online.
 Grand Forks County Recorder, on the other hand, operates the IDOC database where for a subscription fee, the public records in their custody are accessible online.

 How Long Does It Take to Obtain a North Dakota Public Record?

-After receiving an open record request, the government entity that received it must respond within a reasonable time.
+In North Dakota, Record seekers can access public information maintained by any state or local agency.
+After receiving an Open Record Act Request, the government entity that received it must respond within a reasonable time.
 North Dakota's public records statute does not specify an exact time.
 “Reasonable” could mean hours to a few days, depending on several factors.
 These factors are: